Mark Joseph Phillips

 Fermenter, writer, and musician in Great Barrington, Massachusetts

 I grew up in the Brandywine River Valley of Pennsylvania, spent six years in Philadelphia, and now live in Great Barrington, Massachusetts (with a few things in between).
-I ferment food, play jazz guitar, and invest myself into my community.
+I ferment food, play jazz guitar, and spend a lot of time with my community.
 I maintain @EarthCultures on Instagram, where I share my own exploration of fermentation as a vehicle for personal, cultural, and planetary transformation.
-I prepare fermented foods like sauerkraut and miso with love and intention, facilitate meaningful educational experiences on food and fermentation, and contribute business development to Hosta Hill, a growing, local producer of artisan fermented vegetables based in the Berkshires.
+I prepare fermented foods like sauerkraut and miso with love, and share them with my community in the spirit of the gift.
+I also facilitate meaningful educational experiences on food and fermentation, and contribute business development to Hosta Hill, a growing, local producer of artisan fermented vegetables based in the Berkshires.

-Below is some of my writing on these and other subjects, with more to be found on Medium:
+Below is some of my writing on these and other subjects:

 Hawthorne Valley Farmers Reflect on the Future of Regenerative Agriculture | Capital Institute

 Nuts for Nuts: Seeding a Nut Industry in the Northeast | Capital Institute